-It’s is like a sports team.
+- It’s like a sports team.
 The big boys are rooting for it.
 I’m talking about Cisco, Juniper, ISPs, Google, et alia.
 They want to see it win, and they’ll pay to make it happen.
 If you know IPv6, you can be on the receiving end of some of those payments.

-The confusion and complexity around IPv6 has made experts that much more valuable to companies who have already invested in IPv6 infrastructure.
+- The confusion and complexity around IPv6 has made experts that much more valuable to companies who have already invested in IPv6 infrastructure.

-If you know IPv4, IPv6 isn’t that hard to learn once you realize that it’s a distinct protocol and not a new version of IPv4.
+- If you know IPv4, IPv6 isn’t that hard to learn once you realize that it’s a distinct protocol and not a new version of IPv4.

 For further IPv6 learning, check out my Pluralsight courses: